opendialogai/opendialog/readme.md

 ## Local dev

-A `setup-local-repos.sh` bash script is included which, in combination with `composer-dev.json`, will checkout and symlink `opendialog-core` and `opendialog-webchat` to a `vendor-local` directory.
+The `packages:install` artisan command will checkout and symlink `opendialog-core` and / or `opendialog-webchat` to a `vendor-local` directory.

-To install dependencies using it, you can run `./scripts/setup-local-repos.sh`.
-You can now use, edit and version control these repositories directly from your `vendor-local` directory.
+To install dependencies using it, you can run `artisan packages:install`.
+You will be asked if you want to use local versions of core and webchat.
+If so, you can now use, edit and version control these repositories directly from your `vendor-local` directory.

 After doing so, you may need to run `php artisan package:discover` to pick up any new modules.

 Note:

-+ Any changes made in `composer-dev.json` must be reflected in `composer.json` and vice versa
-+ Before a final commit for a feature / fix, please be sure to run `composer update` to update the `composer-lock.json` file so that it can be tested and deployed with all composer changes in place
+Before a final commit for a feature / fix, please be sure to run `composer update` to update the `composer-lock.json` file so that it can be tested and deployed with all composer changes in place

 ## Testing